opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 ```

 #### Conditional expression
-Conditional expression is used to chain together multiple expressions and/or values.
+A conditional expression is used to chain together multiple expressions and/or values.

 #### Syntax
 ```